-Certified public accountants and chartered accountants can perform bookkeeping tasks, if needed, but usually don’t as they undertake many extra years of study and training compared to a bookkeeper.
+Certified practising accountants and business accountants can perform bookkeeping tasks, if needed, but usually don’t as they undertake many extra years of study and training compared to a bookkeeper.
 Hence, they normally charge a higher fee than a bookkeeper and are expected to perform advisory and analytical tasks.

 Other specific services an accountant can provide include: